-MAG Silver is a Canadian development and exploration company focused on becoming a top-tier primary silver mining company by exploring and advancing high-grade, district scale, silver-dominant projects in the Americas.
-Its principal focus and asset is the Juanicipio Project (the "Juanicipio Project"), being developed in a joint venture with Fresnillo.
-The Juanicipio Project is located in the Fresnillo Silver Trend in Mexico, the world's premier silver mining camp, and the joint venture is currently constructing and developing the surface and underground infrastructure on the property to support a 4,000 tonnes per day ("tpd") mining operation, with the processing plant to commence commissioning in Q4-2021.
+MAG Silver is a Canadian development and exploration company focused on becoming a top-tier primary precious metals mining company by exploring and advancing high-grade, district scale, silver-gold dominant projects in the Americas.
+Its principal focus and asset is the Juanicipio Project (44%), being developed with Fresnillo plc (56%), the operator.
+The Juanicipio Project is located in the Fresnillo Silver Trend in Mexico, the world's premier silver mining camp, where the operator is currently developing an underground mine and constructing a 4,000 tonnes per day ("tpd") processing plant.
+Underground mine production of mineralized development material commenced in Q3 2020 and is being processed through adjacent Fresnillo-operated plants.
+An expanded exploration program is in place targeting multiple highly prospective targets at Juanicipio.
+MAG is also executing a multi-phase exploration program at the Deer Trail 100% earn-in project in Utah.